yottta/advent-of-code/05_supply_stacks/readme.md

 Before the rearrangement process finishes, update your simulation so that the Elves know where they should stand to be ready to unload the final supplies.
 After the rearrangement procedure completes, what crate ends up on top of each stack?

-Answer:
+Your puzzle answer was TDGJQTZSL.

+Both parts of this puzzle are complete!
+They provide two gold stars: **

+At this point, you should return to your Advent calendar and try another puzzle.

-Although it hasn't changed, you can still get your puzzle input.
+If you still want to see it, you can get your puzzle input.

 You can also [Share] this puzzle.